Country-western two-step: Night Club Two Step

 Nightclub two step is a partner dance initially developed by Buddy Schwimmer in the mid-1960s.
 The dance is also known as "Two Step" and was "one of the most popular forms of contemporary social dance" as a Disco Couples Dance in 1978.
 It is frequently danced to mid-tempo ballads in 4/4 time that have a characteristic quick-quick-slow beat.
 A classic example is the song Lady In Red.

+San Francisco Style Two-Step

+Another unique regional variant of the two-step comes from Northern California.
+According to San Francisco-based country dance club Sundance Saloon, the San Francisco style of two-step is distinguished by starting with two slow steps and then two quick (SSQQ), as opposed to QQSS, with partner turns taking place during the slow steps.